Information for Authors

 Age and Ageing is a member of the Committee of Publication Ethics (COPE) www.publicationethics.org.uk.
 In accordance with the code of conduct we will report any cases of suspected plagiarism or duplicate publishing.
 Age and Ageing uses plagiarism detecting software.

 For support and more information please contact the Age and Ageing Editorial Office.
 The Editorial Manager is Katy Ladbrook.

 Fax: 0117 3721875

 All articles must conform to our formatting guidelines and not exceed the word count limit for its category.
 Where the author wishes to exceed the word limit or use a large data set, we may be able to accommodate additional information on our web site as Supplementary Data if the paper is accepted.

-The following manuscript categories must be submitted electronically via the journal's online submission system, online submission system.
+Manuscripts must be submitted electronically via the journal's online submission system.